Xi and Erdogan seek to mend fences internationally - ExBulletin

 Xi and Erdogan seek to mend fences internationally

-Tel Aviv [Israel]Nov 19 (ANI): The recent G20 summit appears to be an opportunistic platform for Chinese President Xi Jinping as he attempts to mend relations with the United States, Sergio Restelli writes in The Times of Israel.
+TEL AVIV [ISRAEL]: The recent G20 summit appears to be an opportunistic platform for Chinese President Xi Jinping as he tries to mend relations with the United States, writes Sergio Restelli in The Times of Israel.

 Since Chinese President Xi assumed the third term in power at the 20th Party Congress, he has been changing his approach to the international community.